 - 1 1/2 cup beef stock

-Combine taco seasoning, brown sugar, tomato sauce, and chillies.
+Combine taco seasoning, brown sugar, tomato sauce, and pureed chillies in a large mixing bowl.
 Add ribs and coat with sauce.
-Cover and refrigerate to marinade for at least 2 hours.
+Cover and refrigerate to marinate for at least 2 hours.
 Reserve marinade.

 Preheat the oven to 325º F.

-Heat oil in an cast iron skillet over medium heat.
+Heat oil in a cast iron skillet over medium heat.
 Sear ribs for 5 – 8 minutes, or until brown on all sides.

 Add halved garlic heat, cut side down, and reserved marinade, Pour wine, scraping up the bits at the bottom.
 Bring to a boil and cook for 3-5 minutes to reduce.
 Add beef stock, basting the ribs with the juices.